encryptogroup/LEAKER/README.md

 This framework has been developed by Abdelkarim Kati, Johannes Leupold, Tobias Stöckert, Amos Treiber, and Michael Yonli.

-The framework also uses code by Groot Roessink, which is located in the folder ikk_roessink and released under the license ikk_roessink/LICENSE.MD
+The framework also uses [code by Ruben Groot Roessink](https://github.com/rubengrootroessink/IKK-query-recovery-attack) for its IKK attack optimization, which is located in the folder `ikk_roessink` and released under the license `ikk_roessink/LICENSE.MD`.